-The Presiding Member read aloud the Affirmation of Civic Duty and Responsibility on behalf of Councillors and Officers.
+The Presiding Member will cause the Affirmation of Civic Duty and Responsibility to be read aloud by a Councillor.

 Affirmation of Civic Duty and Responsibility

 I make this affirmation in good faith and declare that I will duly, faithfully, honestly, and with integrity fulfil the duties of my office for all the people in the City of Belmont according to the best of my judgement and ability.